smtiitm/Fastspeech2_MFA/README.md

 conda install pytorch torchvision torchaudio cudatoolkit=<your_cuda_version>
 ```
 ## Vocoder
 For generating WAV files from mel-spectrograms, you can use a vocoder of your choice.
-One popular option is the HIFIGAN vocoder (Link here).
+One popular option is the HIFIGAN vocoder [HIFIGAN](https://github.com/jik876/hifi-gan).
 Please refer to the documentation of the vocoder you choose for installation and usage instructions.

 ## Usage
 Activate the conda environment (check inside environment.yaml file):